Towards language education programs that meet the linguistic needs of every student

 Enhancement of Japanese language education

-We have established a framework in which students in the higher levels of the ELA, who have lived overseas for extended periods, are able to study in the Japanese Language Programs (JLP) if deemed necessary by the JLP director.
+We have established a framework in which students in the higher levels of the ELA who have lived overseas for extended periods, as well as students who enrolled through universal admissions and have ELA as their language requirement, are able to study in the JLP if deemed necessary by the JLP director.